marcqg/9thbuilder/README.md

-## Warhammer Battle Army Builder Website
+## The 9th Age Builder Website

-This repository contains the code for the official [Whbab website](http://whbab.com).
+This repository contains the code for the official [The 9th Age Builder website](http://9thbuilder.com).